sockeqwe/AnnotatedAdapter/README.md

 In this case are `@ViewType simpleRow = 0` and `@ViewType otherRow = 0` which will cause unexpected behaviour.
 To avoid this kind of problems AnnotatedAdapter will throw a compile time error that states that there are two view types with the same value.
 However, you can disable this check by setting `@ViewType( checkValue = false )`.
-Do that only if you have a very good reason.
+Do that only if you have a very good reason for.
 Usually it should be enough to override the `bindViewHolder()` method in your subclass instead of setting `@ViewType( checkValue = false )`.
 The only good reason I can see right now is to "override" the xml layout that should be inflated.
 Notice that at this point the subclass @ViewType definition will be used instead of the base class @ViewType definition.